 In a word, no. Many landlords and real estate agents are oblivious to the New Jersey law that clearly states that a security deposit may not exceed one-and-a-half times the monthly rent.
 That includes the total of any and all security deposits, no matter how they’re described.
 Tacking on an additional pet deposit is a clear violation of this law.

 Now, if a landlord wants to hold one month’s deposit as security for general damage and another half month as a pet deposit, that would be legal of course, albeit silly.
 Damage is damage.
-Replacing a carpet because Grandpa Eddie was incontinent costs the same as swapping one out because Fluffy ate a bag of Hershey’s Kisses.
+Replacing a carpet because Grandpa Louie was incontinent costs the same as swapping one out because Fluffy ate a bag of Hershey’s Kisses.

 Let’s face it; a pet in the home is definitely a higher risk factor than three toddlers with crayons, if only by a slight margin.
 So what is a legal way for a landlord to cover himself in case of fuzzbutt-incurred damage?